SPD Selector

 • Corrosion resistance: Excellent performance in all environmental conditions

-• Aesthetic appearance: Attractive polished silver finish for visible air terminal installations
+• Aesthetic appearance: Attractive polished silver finish for visible terminal installations

-Due to lower electrical conductivity, stainless steel air terminals typically require larger cross-sectional areas to meet lightning current-carrying capacity requirements per international standards.
+Due to lower electrical conductivity, stainless steel rods typically require larger cross-sectional areas to meet lightning current-carrying capacity requirements per international standards.

 Ideal applications: Architectural projects with high aesthetic standards, corrosive industrial environments, and applications requiring maximum air terminal durability.